visualopsholdings/tinylogo/README.md

 This allows development to be very quick.
 You can modify and run your .lgo file in a dev environment and then run flashcode and then in the IDE upload directly to your Arduino to try the code out.

+If you had "$BTNPIN" inside your .lgo file, it would be replaced by "9".
+Have as many directives as you want.

 ## Running a .lgo file and seeing what it does.